rya-sge/access-denied/_posts/2024-10-08-crypto-wallet-introduction.md

 In principle, MPC wallets are always connected to the internet, but their access will most often be protected via firewall rules and governance rules.
 Additionally, the different shares used to compute the private key can be store in different ways, on an hardware device, similar to a cold wallet or on a mobile/computer device similar to a warm wallet.

-An example is [zengo wallet](https://zengo.com), which provide a self-custodial MPC wallet with tow shares: where one share is stored on Zengo's server and the other share is stored on the user mobile device
+An example is [zengo wallet](https://zengo.com), which provide a self-custodial MPC wallet with two shares: where one share is stored on Zengo's server and the other share is stored on the user mobile device

 Reference: [liminal - What are MultiSig and MPC Wallets?](https://www.liminalcustody.com/knowledge-center/what-are-multisig-and-mpc-wallets/)

 - smart contract based wallet

 These wallets are managed by smart contracts.
-They are mainly used for Ethereum and EVM blockchains.
-One of the most known wallet is the one from Safe which allows multi-signature access and are self-custodial.
+They are particularly present on Ethereum and EVM blockchains.
+One of the most known wallet is the one from [Safe](https://app.safe.global/welcome) which allows multi-signature access and are self-custodial.
 Since smart contracts are always accessible through blockchain, they are therefore considered as hot wallets.

 With account abstraction, some smart contract based wallets are used in conjunction with an MPC protocol